 Today, breast implants’ choices for breast augmentation are more extensive than ever.
-In the past years, the biggest decision a patient needed to make was choosing between saline and silicone.
+In the past years, the most significant decision a patient needed to make was choosing between saline and silicone.
 Fortunately, implant options have significantly increased over the years.
 Not only have the profile options expanded, so too have the fill options.

 Let’s break these options down further.